Pallavii1605/SMART-CAMPUS-COGNITIVE-ASSISTANT-SCCA-/README.md

-# SMART-CAMPUS-COGNITIVE-ASSISTANT-SCCA-
+# Smart Campus Cognitive Assistant (SCCA)

-Smart Campus Cognitive Assistant (SCCA) is an intelligent system designed to help students access campus information quickly.
-It provides details about classrooms, schedules, events, and facilities through an interactive interface, improving navigation, accessibility, and communication within the campus environment.
+Smart Campus Cognitive Assistant (SCCA) is an intelligent system designed to help students easily access campus information such as classrooms, schedules, events, and facilities.
+The project improves navigation and accessibility within a campus environment through a user-friendly interface.

+## Features
+- Provides campus information quickly
+- Helps locate classrooms and facilities
+- Displays schedules and campus events
+- Easy-to-use interface

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## How to Run
+1. Download the project files
+2. Open `campus.html` in a web browser

+## Author
+Pallavi